All Episodes

 And I want you to back them up and do what Charlie would have done.

-Uh that's that's well one way to back them up and this is part of turning point that I really support is they have uh for high school kids and for college kids, you know, what do you do?
+Well, one way to back them up, and this is part of Turning Point that I really support, is they have for high school kids and for college kids, you know, what do you do?

-How do you fight back against woke teachers in indoctrination?
+How do you fight back against woke teachers and indoctrination?

 And I would urge kids to go to the Turning Point website and learn how to do that.